- Created on the 9 February, 2017.

 One of the main reasons why there has been great interest from scientist in measuring C-Peptide is because of the fact that both insulin and C-Peptide are secreted in equimolar amounts, therefore by measure C-Peptide levels permits the quantitation of insulin secretion.
 There are many advantages it offers over measuring insulin such as serum and urinary samples can be measured, displays relative metabolic inertness, between two and five times longer half-life, 5-6 times greater levels in peripheral venous blood and its ability to distinguish endogenous from injected insulin.

 Therefore, the measurement of C-Peptide levels is in fact better in many ways to determine the concentration of endogenous insulin secretion than measuring peripheral insulin levels itself.
-Coupled with the fact that there highly sensitive C-Peptide ELISA assays available which allow measurement of extremely low concentration possible.
+Coupled with the fact that there are highly sensitive assay’s that are available and this will allow the measurement of extremely low concentration possible.
 The clinical indications for C-Peptide measurement include differentiation from factitious hypoglycaemia, diagnosis of insulinoma, permit evaluation of insulin dependence in maturity onset diabetes mellitus, follow-up of pancreatectomy and evaluation of viability of islet cell transplants.

-The minimum sensitivity detection limit of connection peptide (C-Peptide) using this C-Peptide ELISA kit was approximately 0.064 ng/ml.
-The dynamic assay range for this kit is 0.2 – 16.0 ng/ml.
+The minimum sensitivity detection limit of connection peptide using current human C-Peptide ELISA kit was approximately 0.064 ng/ml.
+The dynamic range for this assay is 0.2 – 16.0 ng/ml.

 - Evidence for inhibitory autocrine effects of proinsulin C-peptide on pancreatic β-cell function and insulin secretion.
 Diabetes Obes Metab.
 (2014) 16 (10): 937-46.
 McKillop A.M., et al.